harryjackson/cool/README.md

 The Casm file format belongs to the backend.

-\subsection Casm Features
+### Casm Features

-Some  things are very difficult to impplement, in particular anything to do with the VM working in a network environment with other VM's in some sort of distributed OS.
+Some  things are very difficult to implement, in particular anything to do with the VM working in a network environment with other VM's in some sort of distributed OS.
 I believe error handling might be an unsolvable problem ie there are two many tradeoffs with any of the popular methods that make [none of them great.](https://en.wikipedia.org/wiki/Perfect_is_the_enemy_of_good)

-\subsection Must have features
+### Must have features

 Some of these sound simple enough.
 I've listed them here so anyone can quckly see what exists and what doesn't.